-Making a before-tax contribution to your super is known as ‘salary sacrifice’.
-This is where you choose to give up or ‘sacrifice’ part of your before-tax salary and add it directly to your super account.
+A salary sacrifice agreement is when you choose to give up or ‘sacrifice’ part of your before-tax salary, adding it directly to your super account.

 Salary sacrifice is an arrangement you set up through your employer.